 Why You'll Love This Easy Lentil Soup Recipe

-- Creamy and Spicy: The combination of red lentils, coconut milk, and spices like curry powder and cayenne pepper create a creamy yet spicy flavor that’s incredibly filling and satisfying.
+The combination of red lentils, coconut milk, and spices like curry powder and cayenne pepper create a creamy and spicy flavor that’s incredibly filling and satisfying.

-- Quick and Easy: Made with simple pantry staples and just one pot, it’s the perfect weeknight meal that comes together with minimal effort.
+Made with simple pantry staples and just one pot, it’s the perfect weeknight meal that's quick and easy to make.

-- Great for Leftovers: Tastes even better the next day, making it perfect for meal prep or next-day lunches.
+Tastes even better the next day as leftovers, making it perfect for meal prep or next-day lunches.

 Recipe Ingredients